 for children with disabilities of type VIII;

-scientific director:
+scientific adviser:

 Takhtamysheva Gulnara Chingizovna,

-Associate Professor of IRO RT
+Associate Professor IRO RT

 Project concept

-“Health is a treasure, and moreover
+“Health is a precious thing, and besides

-the only one for which really
+the only one for which I really

-for him a particle of life itself,
+for his sake, a particle of life itself,

-as life without it becomes
+because life without him becomes

-intolerable and humiliating."
+unbearable and humiliating."

 Michel de Montaigne

-In the Concept of health protection forvillages of the Russian Federation in the transitional period of reformeconomy and social sphere, one of the priority tasks is to change the behavior of the population.
-This is due not only to diseases that lead to premature death of adults, but also to the growth of socially caused diseases in adolescents.According to the conducted studies, the prerequisites for behavior related toconsidered with a health risk are laid at the age of 18 years.
-That's whyin the Concepts of education and health protection, great importance is attached to strengthening thehealthcare cooperation with institutionsyami educationand first of all in institutions of a closed type (boarding schools).This is especially true for auxiliary schools of the 8th type, since they have a special mode of life.
-But, taking into account the peculiarities of physical development, the state of the nervous system and the health of pupils of these schools, the regimen formust be protective.
-Therefore, the work of the teacher and educator should be aimed at strengthening the physical condition of children, their nervous system and health.
+In the Concept of health protection approved by the Government of the Russian Federationvillages of the Russian Federation in the transition period of reformeconomy and social sphere Changing the behavior of the population has been identified as one of the priority tasks.
+This is due not only to diseases that lead to premature death in adults, but also to the increase in socially determined diseases in adolescents.According to the research conducted, the prerequisites for behavior associatedposed with a risk to health, are laid before the age of 18 years.
+That's whyIn the Concepts of Education and Health Protection, great importance is attached to strengtheningcooperation between health care and institutionseducationand primarily in closed institutions (boarding schools).This is especially true for auxiliary schools 8 species, because they have a special mode of life.
+But, taking into account the peculiarities of physical development, the state of the nervous system and the health of the pupils of these schools, the regimemust be protective in nature.
+Therefore, the work of teachers and educators should be aimed at strengthening the physical condition of children, their nervous system and health.

-The relevance of the project -
+Relevance of the project -

 A healthy lifestyle is a prerequisite for the development of other aspects of human life, the achievement of active longevity and the full performance of social functions.
 As the saying goes:“Health is not everything, but everything without health is nothing.”